MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Experimental Results

 \subsection{Run time and number of parameters}

 We evaluate the run time of one million time steps of training for each tested RL algorithm.
-In addition, we also quantify the number of parameters of neural networks corresponding to the tested algorithms in different environments.
-For a fair comparison, we keep the same update steps in REDQ.
-And we cancel the evaluation process in this test.
+In addition, we also quantify the number of parameters of neural networks corresponding to the evaluated algorithms in different environments.
+For a fair comparison, we keep the same update steps in REDQ(M).
+Note that REDQ(M) is fairly faster than the original REDQ (see section \ref{sec: evaluation}).
+And we cancel the evaluation process in this process.
 We show the run time test results in Table \ref{table: run time} and parameters quantification in Table \ref{table: number of parameters}.
-The MEPG framework consumes the shortest time among the same skeleton algorithms.
+The MEPG framework consumes the shortest time with the same skeleton algorithms.
 Unsurprisingly, We find our algorithm ME-DDPG and ME-SAC act favorably compared to other algorithms we tested in terms of wall-clock training time.
-Our MEPG framework not only runs in one-third to one-seventh the time of ensemble learning methods, but even less than the training time of model-free DRL algorithms.
+Our MEPG framework not only runs in one-third to one-seventh of the time of ensemble learning methods, but even less than the training time of model-free DRL algorithms.
 All run time experiments are conducted on a single GeForce GTX 1070 GPU and an Intel Core i7-8700K CPU at 2.4GHZ.
-The number of parameters of the MEPG framework is between 14\% and 27\% of the number of parameters of the tested ensemble algorithms, but our algorithms perform better than the tested ones.
+The number of parameters of the MEPG framework is between 14\% and 27\% of the number of parameters of the tested ensemble algorithms, but our algorithms perform better than any tested one.